 - fixed over-rim riser pipe with jetting nozzle and terminal connection: £1900

-- below-ground reception tank with cover lid: £235 per cubic metre (restricted to a maximum size of 36 cubic metres)
+- Below-ground reception tank with cover lid: £235 per cubic metre (restricted to a maximum size of 36 cubic metres)

 The Scottish Environment Protection Agency inspector will check:

-- new or enlarged slurry storage facilities meet the building design requirements of Schedule 2 of The Control of Pollution (Silage, Slurry and Agricultural Fuel Oil) (Scotland) Regulations 2003 (as amended)
+- New or enlarged slurry storage facilities meet the building design requirements of The Water Environment (Controlled Activities) (Scotland) Amendment Regulations 2021

 Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.